 Mail represents the core business for Maldives Post.
 Apart from the traditional mail services rendered, Maldives Post is widely engaged in the provision of financial services and other agency services.
 Much of our focus has been on improving and expanding the portfolio of our products and services in line with the changing needs of customers so as to form a platform for future growth

-To meet our customer’s changing needs by providing new and innovative products and services through friendly and knowledgeable staff and efficient networks.
+To meet customer’s changing needs by providing new and innovative products and services through friendly and knowledgeable staff and efficient networks.

 1. Provide basic postal services to all inhabited islands in line with the changing needs of our customers.